Bread of Life Ministries

 Thank You for the doctors, nurses, midwives, and all those who dedicate their lives to caring for others.
 As I prepare for labor and delivery, I lift up the medical team who will be with me during this time.

 Lord, grant them wisdom, clarity, and steady hands as they provide care and make decisions.
-Your Word says, “If any of you lacks wisdom, let him ask God, who gives generously to all without reproach, and it will be given him” (James 1:5).
+Your Word says, "But if any of you lacks wisdom, let him ask of God, who gives to all liberally and without reproach; and it will be given to him" (James 1:5).
 I ask for Your wisdom to guide them.

-Bless them with strength and endurance, Lord, as You promised, “The Lord gives strength to his people; the Lord blesses his people with peace” (Psalm 29:11).
+Bless them with strength and endurance, Lord, as You promised, "Yahweh will give strength to his people.
+Yahweh will bless his people with peace" (Psalm 29:11).
 May Your peace fill the room as they work.
 Help them to be compassionate, attentive, and kind, reflecting Your love in their service.

 Guide their actions, Lord, and let them be instruments of Your healing and protection.
-“The Lord will keep you from all harm—he will watch over your life” (Psalm 121:7).
+"Yahweh will keep you from all evil.
+He will keep your soul" (Psalm 121:7).
 May they work with skill and unity, ensuring the best outcomes for both me and my baby.

 Surround them with Your presence, and give them rest and renewal as they continue to serve others.
-“Come to me, all who labor and are heavy laden, and I will give you rest” (Matthew 11:28).
+“Come to me, all you who labor and are heavily burdened, and I will give you rest..."
+(Matthew 11:28).

 In Jesus’ Name, Amen.